adamfowleruk/mljs/planning.md

     - DONE BUG Not allowing existing last widget to be dropped on last widget dropzone, also handle not last existing re-ordering
     - DONE BUG dragging new class mid zone now breaks -> places new widget in last element of array, doesn't reshuffle undefined elements
     - DONE BUG multiple drops of new widgets on to end of same zone causes errors due to blanks between elements - added self._eliminateBlanks(z); call at start and end
-   - Save function working
+   - TEST Save function working
-    - IN PROGRESS workplacecontext.prototype.save
+    - TEST workplacecontext.prototype.save
      - TEST Get assignments from layout - self.generateAssignments()
       - DONE prune assignments (remove admin widgets)
      - TEST call mljs.saveWorkplace function
-    - (this.container + "-save").onclick - show message that save was successful in error/notification area
+    - TEST (this.container + "-save").onclick - show message that save was successful in error/notification area
-    - ensure configwrapper event handlers are running even when moved around in HTML (via drag/drop)
+    - TEST ensure configwrapper event handlers are running even when moved around in HTML (via drag/drop)
+    - BUG widget edit page on initial load does not give accurate order values for widgets laid out there
+    - BUG on save, widget config loses type (class name) values
-   - findWorkplace working
+   - TEST findWorkplace working
     - TEST need to add valueConstraint support to options builder
-    - need to add value query to query builder
+    - TEST need to add value query to query builder
-    - move *Workplace functions from MLJS in to Workplace Context (they use structured search)
+    - TEST move *Workplace functions from MLJS in to Workplace Context (they use structured search)
-   - Context configuration
+   - Context configuration for Workplace
    - Enable all widgets for Workplace
    - remove widget button
    - multiple layouts working